-Line 49 - If you are a trust, this member is a nonresident, and this member has not submitted a Form IL-1000-E to you, complete Schedule K-1-T(3) or Schedule K-1-T(3)-FY, as applicable, for this member before completing this line.
-After you have completed Schedule K-1-T(3) or Schedule K-1-T(3)-FY for this member, enter on Line 49 the beneficiary's share of pass-through withholding payments from Schedule K-1-T(3) or Schedule K-1-T(3)-FY, Step 3, Line 13.
-You must also report specific amounts from Schedule K-1-T(3) or Schedule D of your Form IL-1041.
-See the instructions for Schedule K-1-T(3) or Schedule K-1-T(3)-FY, below, and the Schedule D instructions for more information.
+Line 49 - If you are a trust, this member is a nonresident, and this member has not submitted a Form IL-1000-E to you, complete Schedule K-1-T(3) for this member before completing this line.
+After you have completed Schedule K-1-T(3) for this member, enter on Line 49 the beneficiary's share of pass-through withholding payments from Schedule K-1-T(3), Step 3, Line 13.
+You must also report specific amounts from Schedule K-1-T(3) on Schedule D of your Form IL-1041.
+See the instructions for Schedule K-1-T(3) below and the Schedule D instructions for more information.

-Line 50 - For taxpayers with tax years ending on or after January 1, 2014.
-Enter the beneficiary's share of any federal income attributable to transactions subject to the surcharge.
+Line 50 - Enter the beneficiary's share of any federal income attributable to transactions subject to the surcharge.
 Attach a breakdown of any items reported on this line.